barahona-research-group/PyGenStability/README.md

 pgs.plot_scan(results)
 ```

-Altough it is enforced in the code, it is advised to set environement variables
+Although it is enforced in the code, it is advised to set environment variables
 ```
 export OPENBLAS_NUM_THREADS=1
 export OMP_NUM_THREADS=1